PiggyAwesome/useless/README.md

-Yo mamma so fat she fell in a whirlpool and got stuck
+Yo mamma so fat she's on both sides the family